tylfin/writeingo/README.md

 ## Benchmark

-From the final chapter of Writing a Compiler in Go:
+From the final chapter of Writing a Compiler in Go, my compiled version was 3.05x as fast:

 ```bash
 $ go build -o fibonacci ./benchmark